haberdashPI/vscode-master-key/notes.md

 NOTE: we may need to add multiple retries to tests, CI should pass every time if at all possible

-NOTE: bug fixes/stability could be added after we add the feature for markdown documentation
+NOTE: some bug fixes/stability could be added after we add the feature for markdown documentation

+TODO: trouble running tests, try running each one individually

+NEW TEST: visual keybinding display
+    - verify that keys with bindings show up and have color
+    - verify that keys without bindings show up as blank

 BUG: when there are no keys defined the visual keybinding output includes `undefined`

-NEW TEST: palette commands can now be readily tested, I believe...
+NEW TEST: store/restore named commands
-  - check that palette lists things germane to the current bindings
-  - if the bindings change, check that this list changes
-  - check that the palette shows up automaticlaly (or not) depending on config setting
-  - check that change mode affects how palette responds to input

 create release 0.1.1